 - Two (2) Complete Copies of the Original Certificate of Title

 Once U.S. customs has your vehicle and the above documentation, they will conduct an inspection of the vehicle.
 In doing so, they will verify two things.
 First, they will check to make sure that there is nothing illegally stowed away inside of the car.
-Second, they will check the Vehicle Indentifcation Numbers (VINs) printed on the vehicle, ensuring that they’re the same as the numbers listed on your documentation.
+Second, they will check the Vehicle Indentifcation Numbers (VINs) printed on the vehicle To ensure that they’re the same as the numbers listed on your documentation.

 Provided everything above checks out, your vehicle will be cleared by U.S. customs and then sent to be loaded onto the ship.
 Should you have any additional questions about clearing U.S. customs with your used vehicle, you can consult the website for U.S. Customs and Border Protection here.

-Getting Your Used or Salvage Car Through United Kingdom Customs
+Getting Your Used or Salvage Vehicles Through United Kingdom Customs

 Importing a used vehicle from the United States and into the United Kingdom is incredibly easy, especially when it comes to clearing U.K. customs.
 You’ll only be required to provide the following documentation to customs authorities in the U.K. (in addition to paying the requisite customs duty and Value Added Tax, which we cover below):